Peter Townsend (RAF officer): RAF career

-In 1944, Townsend was appointed temporary equerry to King George VI; the officer had been the future king's flight instructor in the 1930s.
-In the same year, the appointment was made permanent, and he served until 1953 when he became Extra Equerry, an honorary office he held until his death.
+In 1944, Townsend was appointed temporary equerry to King George VI; he had previously served as the future king's flight instructor in the 1930s.
+Later that year, the appointment was made permanent, and he served until 1953, when he became Extra Equerry, an honorary office he held until his death.
 He ended his wartime service with the temporary rank of wing commander and was promoted to the permanent rank of wing commander on 1 January 1949.

-In August 1950, Townsend was made deputy Master of the Household and was moved to comptroller to the Queen Mother in 1952.
-He was promoted to group captain on 1 January 1953, and retired from the Royal Household the same year.
+In August 1950, Townsend was appointed deputy Master of the Household, and after the death of George VI in 1952 he was moved to the post of comptroller to Queen Elizabeth the Queen Mother.
+He was promoted to group captain on 1 January 1953, and retired from the Royal Household later that year.

 Townsend served as air attaché in Brussels from 1953 to 1956.

-Later life

-Townsend spent much of his later years writing non-fiction books.
-His books include Earth My Friend (about driving/boating around the world alone in the mid-1950s), Duel of Eagles (about the Battle of Britain), The Odds Against Us (also known as Duel in the Dark, about fighting Luftwaffe night bombers in 1940–1941), The Last Emperor (a biography of King George VI), The Girl in the White Ship (about a young refugee from Vietnam in the late 1970s who was the sole survivor of her ship of refugees), The Postman of Nagasaki (about the atomic bombing of Nagasaki), and Time and Chance (an autobiography).
-He also wrote many short articles and contributed to other books.

-Townsend was a director of one of Gerald Carroll's Carroll Group companies.

-Townsend was one of several military advisors for the film Battle of Britain (1969).
-He also appeared in the PBS video The Windsors: A Royal Family (1994).